Managing Contractors, Service Engineers and Consultants

 agree a method for confirming the location / presence of the Consultant on-site (signing in/out)

 request from the Consultant a copy of their, adapted if required, standard operating procedure (SOP) for their site visits/work.

-Property and Campus Services (PACS) have in place procedures to:
+Campus Services have in place procedures to:

 - Ensure the competence of contractors appointed to undertake work at the University